sviktam1/draves-ai-jekyll/_features/pioneering.md

 </p>
 <p>
-  He performed live as a VJ at numerous underground dance parites in SF with his own custom audio-reactive software, and was the first VJ to project at the Burning Man festival in 1999.
+  He performed live as a VJ at numerous underground dance parites in SF with his own audio-reactive software, and was the first VJ to project at the Burning Man festival in 1999.
 </p>